Earn the BSN you need to stay competitive in a changing workplace.

 - Total degree credits required: 124

 - A program plan will be developed just for you in which you will know what courses you will have to complete in the liberal arts and in nursing.
-You can complete these courses through competency assessment, online or face to face.

 - English Composition II: 3 credits

 - Arts: 0-3 credits

 Social Science: 9 credits

 - Psych 101

 Electives: 19-25 credits

 Cultural Diversity (may or may not apply)

 More information on meeting the general education requirements of the degree can be found here.